DhanonjoyHowlader/Face-Recognition-with-Python-and-OpenCV/README.md

-# Face recognition With python
+# Face recognition with python